-Collaboration environments such as GSuite, Office 365 and Slack are toolsets for which a certain skillset is required.
-But they are much more than that, because they question basic assumptions that have grown over years.
+Collaboration environments such as GSuite, Office 365, and Slack are toolsets for which a certain skill set is required.
+But they are much more than that because they question basic assumptions that have grown over the years.
 They are not just useful new tools that fit together well.
 They transport a new way of working and thinking: Out of the silo into transparent cooperation.

-There are managers who are afraid of losing their raison d’être as soon as they no longer have a knowledge edge.
-For these and other reasons, it is only partly about tool and skills sets.
+Some managers are afraid of losing their raison d’être as soon as they no longer have a knowledge edge.
+For these and other reasons, it is only partly about tools and skillsets.
 Much more important is the mindset

 and this is a huge challenge for the introduction of collaborative environments.
 It’s not a matter of introducing tools in the short term, but of using the tools as a catalyst for a mindset change.
 A change process that needs to be actively supported and professionally accompanied.

-This is made possible by the interaction of management, IT, marketing, HR and a department that focuses on supporting this change process.
+This is made possible by the interaction of management, IT, marketing, HR, and a department that focuses on supporting this change process.
 Provided it is equipped with enough resources.
-There are companies that have understood this.
+Some companies have understood this.
 Such as Continental with its “Office 365 – New Work Style implementation and adoption journey”.

 “If no one’s upset by what you’re saying, you’re probably not pushing hard enough.”
 (Fried & Heinemeier, ReWork)